 To learn more about the basics, you can visit Investopedia’s guide to cryptocurrency.

-Is Cryptocurrency Legal in India in 2025?
+Is Cryptocurrency Lawful in India in 2025?

 Cryptocurrency in India: Key Highlights of The Legal Status